KrailOrg/krail/docs/devguide/devguide-options-hierarchies.rst

 on a page, or maybe the news feed they get.
 Krail provides an implementation which should be flexible enough for any application, with a minimum of effort.
-This guide describes the structure and principles behind Options - for detail of how to use them, please refer to the `Tutorial <../tutorial/tutorial-options.md>`__.
+This guide describes the structure and principles behind Options - for detail of how to use them, please refer to the :doc:`Tutorial <../tutorial/tutorial-options>`.

 Relationship to Configuration
 =============================